CFAES Give Today

 This fact sheet provides information on how high-pressure processing (HPP) is used to pasteurize food, improve food safety, and enhance food quality.

-What Is High-Pressure Processing?
+What is High-Pressure Processing?

 High-pressure processing (HPP) is a food pasteurization method where food is subjected to elevated pressures (up to 87,000 pounds per square inch, or 6,000 atmospheres, or 600 MPa), at ambient or chilled temperatures, to alter the food’s attributes to achieve consumer-desired qualities.
 HPP also inactivates harmful and spoilage microorganisms, facilitates food safety, and extends food shelf life while retaining food quality and maintaining natural freshness.
 Since pressure treatment at ambient or chilled temperatures does not inactivate bacterial spores, treated products are typically distributed under a refrigerated environment.
 The process is also known as high hydrostatic pressure processing (HHP) and ultra-high-pressure processing (UHP).